Who's impressed for England's quarter-finalists?

 17. Gary Cahill

-For Cahill, read Phil Jones.
-As Southgate has established a first-choice trio in central defence, Cahill has been an incidental figure so far at this World Cup and will continue to be so barring injury or suspension.
+Chelsea centre back Cahill is the most experienced player in the England squad by some distance and is the only player of the 23 taken to Russia to have won over 50 caps for his country.
+That said, he is in a very similar position to Phil Jones – we will only really see him on the pitch again in Russia if there is an injury to one of the first choice three of Harry Maguire, John Stones or Kyle Walker.
+As such Cahill has been an incidental figure so far at this World Cup and will continue to be so.
 Yet on the basis of a fine goalline clearance against Belgium, which spared Jordan Pickford’s blushes, we’ll put him above Jones as the man more likely to come into the side.

 16. Eric Dier

 Should he play no further part in this tournament, that converted penalty against Colombia will be enough to sustain him.
 Still, it’s hard to resist the conclusion that he’s been the odd man out in Russia.
-Southgate’s decision to play just one holding midfielder has left him without a place and, aside from substitute appearances in which he hasn’t looked at his best, he’s been a peripheral figure.
+Southgate’s decision to play just one holding midfielder has left him a peripheral figure and he has hardly caught the eye when given an opportunity.
+Still, ending 20 years of penalty hurt was nice.

 15. Danny Rose